Tempered distributions and Schwartz functions on definable manifolds: Introduction

 \

-On affine sub-analytic manifolds, Schwartz functions are naturally defined by considering any open sub-analytic embedding in $\bR^n$.
-On general sub-analytic manifolds we define Schwartz functions to be finite sums of extensions by zero of Schwartz functions on open affine sub-analytic sub-manifolds.
-We denote the Fr\'echet space of Schwartz functions on a sub-analytic manifold $M$ by $\mathcal{S}(M)$.
-We also study the following two spaces: the space of tempered distributions on a sub-analytic manifold -- denoted by $\mathcal{S}^*(M)$ -- the space of continuous linear functionals on the Schwartz space; the space of tempered functions -- denoted by $\mathcal{T}(M)$ -- the space of all functions that have the Schwartz space as a module under point-wise multiplication, i.e. a real valued function $t$ is tempered if for any $s\in\mathcal{S}(M)$, also $t\cdot s\in\mathcal{S}(M)$.
-In particular we show that in the affine case this notion of tempered functions and Kashiwara and Schapira's notion coincide.
+Affine definable manifolds in a polynomially bounded o-minimal structure are manifolds that may be realized "in a definable way" as open subsets of $\bR^n$.
+On such manifolds Schwartz functions are naturally defined by considering any open definable embedding in $\bR^n$.
+On general definable manifolds in a polynomially bounded o-minimal structure we define Schwartz functions to be finite sums of extensions by zero of Schwartz functions on open affine definable sub-manifolds.
+We denote the Fr\'echet space of Schwartz functions on such a definable manifold $M$ by $\mathcal{S}(M)$.
+We also study the following two spaces: the space of tempered distributions on $M$ -- denoted by $\mathcal{S}^*(M)$ -- the space of continuous linear functionals on the Schwartz space; the space of tempered functions -- denoted by $\mathcal{T}(M)$ -- the space of all functions that have the Schwartz space as a module under point-wise multiplication, i.e. a real valued function $t$ is tempered if for any $s\in\mathcal{S}(M)$, also $t\cdot s\in\mathcal{S}(M)$.
+In particular we show that in the affine relatively compact case this notion of tempered functions and Kashiwara and Schapira's notion coincide.

 \

 Recall that a pre-sheaf of functions $\mathcal{G}$ on a topological space $M$ is called a sheaf if for any open subset $U\subset M$ and any open cover $U=\bigcup\limits_{\alpha\in A}U_\alpha$, the following sequence is exact: